Identification and characterization of novel E3 ubiquitin ligases involved in cell communication and cancer

 The ubiquitin system is a critical modulator of a wide range of cellular processes, including protein degradation, DNA repair, gene transcription, cell-cycle control, and intercellular communication.
 The importance of ubiquitination is reflected by the fact that the human proteome has been estimated to contain over 600 E3 ubiquitin ligases.
 The ubiquitin system is frequently altered in cancer cells, and several known E3 ubiquitin ligases are key oncogenes or tumor suppressors, representing potential targets in cancer therapy.
 The objective of this Master’s project is to identify and functionally characterize E3 ubiquitin ligases involved in intercellular communication and cancer pathogenesis.

 Cells in tissues communicate with their adjacent cells by exchanging ions and small molecules via intercellular channels.
 Such channels assemble into specialized plasma membrane domains known as gap junctions.
-The channels are a composed of a family of transmembrane proteins called connexins.
-In humans, the connexin protein family constitutes 21 members, of which the most ubiquitously expressed is called connexin43 (Cx43).
-Gap junctions enable neighboring cells to communicate both electrically and metabolically, and they have essential roles in coordinating the activities of individual cells in tissues.
+The channels are made of a family of transmembrane proteins called connexins.
+In humans, the connexin protein family constitutes 21 members, of which the most ubiquitously expressed is connexin43 (Cx43).
+Gap junctions enable neighboring cells to communicate both electrically and metabolically, and they are essential in coordinating the activities of individual cells in tissues.
 Connexins have important roles in controlling cell growth and differentiation, and several lines of evidence suggest that dysregulation of connexins and intercellular communication via gap junctions is involved in cancer pathogenesis.
-In line with this notion, multiple members of the connexin protein family have been shown to act as tumor suppressor proteins, and they are frequently downregulated during cancer development, resulting in loss of intercellular communication.
+In line with this notion, multiple members of the connexin protein family have been shown to act as tumor suppressor proteins, and they are frequently downregulated during cancer development, resulting in the loss of intercellular communication.

-This Master’s project aims to identify and functionally characterize novel E3 ubiquitin ligases involved in regulation of connexin ubiquitination and degradation.
-The project further aims to elucidate how dysregulation of these processes may contribute to aberrant expression of connexins and loss of intercellular communication via gap junctions during cancer pathogenesis.
+This Master’s project aims to identify and functionally characterize novel E3 ubiquitin ligases involved in the regulation of connexin ubiquitination and degradation.
+The project further aims to elucidate how dysregulation of these processes may contribute to the aberrant expression of connexins and loss of intercellular communication via gap junctions during cancer pathogenesis.